JamesTaylor445313/Unit13A2-James/README.md

 + Text must be easy to read (e.g. Font, colour scheme)

-The website meets this user requirement because the font used is a default font Arial this font is easy to read since it is not fancy and is legible.
+The website meets this user requirement because the font used is a default font Arial this font is easy to read since it is not fancy and is legible and along with the colour scheme makes the website easy to read because the colour scheme consists of complementary colours making the text and the overall website easier to read than having colours what clash.

 + Accessible to everyone (e.g. Responsive design, readable font)

-The website meets this user requirement because the font is legible being Arial and the website is available on a mobile device.
+The website meets this user requirement because the font used for the website is Arial and the website being Responsive design with pc and mobile.

 #### Assignment Requirements
 + interactive features

-The website meets this user requirement by having a nav bar, links and buttons
+The website meets this user requirement by having a nav bar, links and buttons.

 + Java Script